AmelySuncroll/Academic-Scripts/README.md

 Academic Dynamic - select midi notes and see how velocity will change by your magic fingers.
 Use academic dynamics such as ppp, mf or fff etc. Make a crescendo and diminuendo.
 Replace X velocity value to Y. Get a random in range.
 Go away MIDI Editor to Arrange View window to set velocity to each selected item.
 SWS is required.

 NEW!
-Academic Voice - Select any voice in selected tracks - as original classic voices or upside down (top down or bottom up).
+Academic Voice - Select any voice in selected tracks - as original classic way or upside down (top down or bottom up).

 Academic Piano - play on your pc keyboard anytime.
 Anywhere.
 With one button.